ChillarAnand/avilpage.com/2016/11/detect-correct-skew-images-python.md

 .. title: Detect & Correct Skew In Images Using Python
 .. slug: detect-correct-skew-images-python
 .. date: 2016-11-12 12:11:17 UTC
-.. tags: skew, ocr, image processing, featured
+.. tags: python, image processing, featured
 .. category: python
 .. link:
 .. description: How to find skew in images to OCR them and fix the skew?